OnTitansShoulder/ontitansshoulder.github.io/docs/Linux/Concepts/Linux_Foundation_System_Admin.md

 ### LDAP Authentication

-The Lightweight Directory Access Protocol (LDAP) is an industry standard protocol for using and administering distributed directory services over the network, and is meant to be both open and vendor-neutral.
+The **Lightweight Directory Access Protocol** (LDAP) is an industry standard protocol for using and administering distributed directory services **over the network**, and is meant to be both open and vendor-neutral.

 With LDAP, each system (or client) connects to a centralized LDAP server for user authentication.
 Using Transport Layer Security (TLS) makes it a secure option and is recommended.